iterative/dvc.org/content/docs/studio/user-guide/account-and-billing/billing-and-payment.md

 ## Other questions

-You can find answers to other frequently asked questions in the Iterative Studio [FAQ page](https://studio.iterative.ai/faq).
+You can find answers to other frequently asked questions in the DVC Studio [FAQ page](https://studio.iterative.ai/faq).
 If you have any other questions, please [contact us].